 Interpret expression as a valid Python expression and assign the result to variable as a string.
 The modules 'os', 're' and 'time' may be used in expression.
+Besides, a predicate 'is_set' is available to test if a string evaluates to true when used as namelist logical, returning false when used on 'None'.

 When the result is a list, eval will return a list of strings, while evals will return a single string, where elements are joined by a comma and a space.